mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 The [International System of Quantities (ISQ)](https://jcgm.bipm.org/vim/en/1.6.html) is a system of quantities based on the seven base quantities: _length_, _mass_, _time_, _electric current_, _thermodynamic temperature_, _amount of substance_, and _luminous intensity_.
 This system of quantities
-is published in the [@ISO80000], "Quantities and units".
+is published in [@ISO80000], "Quantities and units".

 A [system of units](https://jcgm.bipm.org/vim/en/1.13.html) is a set of base units and derived units, together with their multiples and submultiples, defined in accordance with given rules, for a given